htmlgen/htmlgen.github.io/README.md

 # What is it?
 This tool is similar in nature to <a href="https://html5boilerplate.com/">html5boilerplate.com</a>, <a href="http://www.initializr.com/">initializr.com</a>, <a href="http://htmlshell.com/">htmlshell.com</a> or <a href="http://sanusart.github.io/html-now/">sanusart.github.io/html-now/</a>.
 It is a free configurable boilerplate you can use to quickly generate the starting code necassary for any <a href="https://en.wikipedia.org/wiki/HTML5">HTML5</a> project.

-Over time I plan to add more features and make it a more fleshed out and complete visual HTML design tool but for right now it just focuses on the `<HEAD>` element and generates code for all of the possible things you might want to include there.
+Over time I plan to add more features and make it a more fleshed out and complete visual HTML designer but for right now it just focuses on the `<HEAD>` element and generates code for all of the possible things you might want to include there.
+Volunteers, code and suggestions are all welcome at this point.

 # How do I use it?
 Visit <a href="http://htmlgen.github.io/" target="_blank">htmlgen.github.io</a>.
 On the left side of the screen you should see a menu with these options...